isomerpages/moe-lakesidepri/_our-lakeside-education/Student Management.md

 <img src="/images/Department/09PD/PUPIL_M2.png" style="width: 80%; height: 80%;"><br>
 <b>3.
 Restorative Practices</b><br>
 Restorative Practices form the heart of our discipline approach, focusing on accountability, repairing harm, and strengthening relationships.
 Through restorative circles, students explore the impact of their actions on others and work towards meaningful resolutions.<br><br>
+<h5>Pillars of our Discipline Strategy</h5>
 <b>1.
 Prevention</b><br>
-We promote a positive school climate through proactive initiatives such as:<br>
-• PAVE (Pre-Assembly Values Education) and Recess Engagement<br>
-• Social Skills Workshops and Cyber-Wellness Activities<br>
-• ACES (After Curriculum Engagement and Support) Programme<br>
-• Peer Support and Leadership Development Programmes<br><br>
-These initiatives reinforce core values, enhance well-being, and reduce the likelihood of negative behaviors.<br><br>
+We promote a positive school climate through proactive initiatives, such as ACES, Social Skills Workshops and Cyber-Wellness activities, that reinforce core values, enhance well-being, and reduce the likelihood of negative behaviors.
+<br><br>
+<u>ACES</u> <br>
+The After Curriculum Engagement and Support (ACES) programme caters to identified P4-6 students.
+It has evolved to provide life-skills coaching and mentoring for its members.
+Enrichment activities were infused into the ACES experience to strengthen relationships with adults and promote a positive peer culture.
+The design of ACES aligns to the school’s 3-INs framework: <i><b>IN</b>TEREST-<b>IN</b>VOLVE-<b>IN</b>ITIATE</i>, i.e. to bring about positive experiences, purposeful engagement and motivation in the students.<br><br>
+ACES allows students drop in at the BRight Room after school to engage in meaningful peer bonding, positive social interaction and learning through recreational activities.
+Here, students can develop a sense of belonging and being valued; where they share the challenges they are facing while supporting one another.
+<br><br>
 <b>2.
 Intervention</b><br>
 When misconduct occurs, we apply restorative interventions to ensure fairness and dignity.
 Key strategies include:<br>
 • Facilitating circle time to address issues constructively<br>